+VLFBERHT+ | Quantum & Advanced Computing

 built for what comes next.

 Substrate-agnostic governance is not a future roadmap item.
-The CSAL handles all eight substrate classes in production today, with statistical confidence attached to every verdict.
+The substrate adaptation layer is designed to handle all eight substrate classes, with statistical confidence attached to every verdict.

 hardware substrate classes covered by the abstraction layer